The Devourers

 The Devourers is a 2015 debut novel by Indian writer, artist, and editor Indra Das (aka Indrapramit Das).
 It takes place in Kolkata, India, where Das grew up, and is considered South Asian speculative fiction and dark fantasy, incorporating aspects of historical fiction, fantasy, and horror.
 It was originally published by Penguin India in 2015, followed by release in North America by Ballantine Del Rey of Penguin Random House in July 2016.

 The novel features shape-shifters, more specifically werewolves, and explores the concepts of love, cannibalism, and what it means to be human.
 It is told in a multi-layered manner, alternating between different time periods and perspectives.
-The author's writing has been compared to that of Neil Gaiman, Margaret Atwood, China Miéville, and David Mitchell.
+The author's writing has been compared to that of Margaret Atwood, China Miéville, and David Mitchell by his publisher.

+The novel grew out of werewolf stories he wrote during college, which he called "male-centered," with the female characters being either prey or prostitutes who are raped "so that a male predator can come to terms with his own predatory nature."
+Das claimed those early versions of characters remain in his final novel and also said, "but the novel was woven around questioning how easily I, as a straight male writer, slipped so comfortably into using this misogynistic narrative device of taking away the voice of women, even while exploring violence against women (and ostensibly questioning and criticizing it)."

 Plot

 The story, which takes place primarily in Kolkata, is set during the reign of the Mughal Empire in the seventeenth century and extends to modern India.
 The main character, Alok Mukherjee, is a college professor and historian who happens upon a stranger that tells him a story about shape-shifters that devour human souls in order to survive.
 The stranger claims that the tale he tells it true, and although Alok is skeptical, he is intrigued and insists on finishing the story.
 Alok is then enlisted to translate and transcribe a collection of notebooks and texts documented on human skin, through which the rest of the story is told.